 I’ve Recently Had a Bad Trip.
 Now What Do I Do?

 First off, congratulate yourself for having the strength to endure a challenging and taxing experience.
 We understand how wild and confusing that process can be.
 Now the real work can begin for you to use the experience of a bad trip to positively affect your life—this work is known as psychedelic integration.

 Fortunately, we are smack dab in the middle of the psychedelic renaissance where support and integration services are more available than they have ever been.
 If you are preparing for an upcoming experience, you may want to seek the guidance of a trip facilitator.
-And if you feel a lasting negative effect from taking psychedelics or want to discuss your trip in-depth to gain further insight, we suggest connecting with one of our psychedelic mentors who has first-hand experience and can help you integrate these powerful, profound experiences.
+And if you feel a lasting negative effect from taking psychedelics or want to discuss your trip in-depth to gain further insight, our guides and trip sitters are also integration specialists who have first-hand experience and can help you integrate these powerful, profound events.